tonypilz/TypeBasedEnum/README.md

 # TypeBasedEnum
-An alternative realization of an enum is demonstrated below which is based on types instead of enum values.
-It makes use of std::variant to represent different enum values as shown in the example below:
+An alternative realization of an enum is demonstrated below which is based on types instead of enum values as shown in the following example:

 Classical representation: